Equity

 Purpose:

-Provides financial and health benefits to Albertans with a permanent medical condition that severely limits their ability to work.
+Provides financial and health benefits to Albertans with permanents and sever disabilities that limit their ability to earn a livelyhood.

 Key Points: